Worker Misclassification: How a Seemingly Simple Mistake Can Cost Your Business Dearly

 • Does the worker bill the company in the name of his or her company?

-Workers who work independently, outside of the employer’s direct oversight are typically independent contractors.
+Workers who work independently, outside of the employer’s direct oversight, are typically independent contractors.
 Contractors are generally expected to use their own supplies and equipment to perform the job.
 They do not work a set schedule and have much more freedom than employees.
-Contractors are paid a flat rate per each unit of work performed.
+Contractors are paid a flat rate per unit of work performed.
 In most cases, contractors perform work that is not performed by regular employees.

 Independent contractors typically sign a written agreement with the employer specifying the terms of their business relationship.
 Some independent contractors set up an LLC for tax savings and liability protection purposes.
 The contractor may bill the employer in the name of their company.